 Jon is passionate about cooking, magical realism fiction, environmental issues, and theoretical astrophysics.
 He was a frequent contributor to Driftwood Magazine, a folk, world, and roots music blog, and an occasional contributor to The Owl Mag.
 He also built some of the guitar pedals, amps, and guitars used live and on the recordings.

-Joe Scala (bass and vocals) is a singer/songwriter in Baltimore.
+Joe Scala (guitar, bass, and vocals) is a singer/songwriter in Baltimore.
 He gigs around town solo and with his wife as the Katie Bowers Band.
 Joe started playing bass with Midway Fair in June 2011.